 I never buy self-rising flour.
 When a recipe calls for it, rather than going out to the grocery store to buy a 5lb bag that I’ll probably only use once, I just make my own.
 You can do the same by mixing 1c regular flour with 1/4t baking powder and 1/4t salt.
 In my opinion, making it yourself not only saves you money, but also yields a product that works better than what you could buy at the store.

 Make Your Own Breadcrumbs

 If you find yourself out of breadcrumbs, you could make your own bread from scratch, cut it into cubes and let it sit out over night before throwing it in the blender.
+(Looks like all recipes have been removed from her site as of my checking March 2019).
 Or, you could grab a piece of bread, put it in the toaster and then throw that in the blender.
 The latter method saves a lot of time and effort.

 I tend to keep shallots more readily on hand than onions.
 Most recipes don’t call for an entire onion, so you’re going to have to make multiple recipes in a short time frame to avoid it rotting in the fridge.
 Shallots, on the other hand, keep longer and have a bigger flavor punch.
 The taste isn’t exactly the same, so try this once to see if your personal palette prefers the more flavorful shallots over onions before adopting it as a full-time cooking method.
 The conversion rate I use is 1 chopped shallot for ¼ of an onion chopped.

 While I love picking up garlic cloves at my local farmer’s market in the summer, the reality is that we don’t often get a chance to use them.
 In our house, it makes more economic sense to use garlic powder as a substitute.
 Use 1t garlic powder for every 8 crushed garlic cloves the recipe calls for.